Grace Min: 2006–07

 Her first tournament was the Eddie Herr International Junior Tennis Championships, an under-14 tournament at the Bollettieri Sports Academy.
 Aged 12 and seeded tenth, Grace received a bye into the second round, where she was defeated by Nataliya Pintusova, 6–3, 6–4.
 Her next tournament was the Prince Cup in Miami, Florida.
 In the first round, she defeated tenth seed Melina Ferrero, for her first victory of the year.
 She then fell to qualifier Laurie Gingras in the second round, in straight sets.
 Her final tournament of the year was the Junior Orange Bowl in Coral Gables, Florida.
 In the first round, she crushed German Sarah Ott 6–1, 6–0, and backed it up by another straight-sets victory over qualifier Yuki Kristina Chiang, 6–1, 6–2.
 Next, she defeated Donna Vekić 6–0, 6–1, but was defeated by Chanelle van Nguyen, 6–3, 6–1 in the fourth round.

 The first tournament of the year was an under-14 tournament in Bolton, England, but Grace lost in the second round to ninth seed Nastja Kolar, 6–2, 6–3.
 She then headed to Tarbes, France, where she was awarded a wildcard for the qualifying draw of the Petits As.
 She qualified for the tournament, defeating Eugenie Prince, Manon Peral and Marine Even all in straight sets to qualify.
 She reached the semifinals of the tournament before her unexpected run was cut short by top-seeded Anna Orlik, in two sets.
 Her success in the tournament greatly improved her ranking.

 Grace then played the USTA National Open and the Easter Bowl, losing in the first round of the former and the quarterfinals of the latter.
 She then headed to Waco, Texas for the ITF Spring Circuit, where she lost in the third round to tenth-seed Hsu Chieh-yu, 1–6, 3–6.

 She won the USTA National Open in Marietta, Georgia, defeating compatriot Carolyn Chupa, Amelia Martinez and top seed Courtney Griffith to reach the quarterfinals, where she overcame Alina Jerjomina, in three sets.
-In the semifinals, she played another tough match against Rachel Kahan, eventually prevailing 6–2, 2–6, 6–3.
+In the semifinals, she played another tough match against Rachel Kahan, eventually prevailing in three sets.
 In the final, she defeated Elizabeth Begley 6–0, 6–1.
 She then won the Peach State Classic in Norcross, Georgia without dropping a set.

 She then played the U.S. Junior Grass Court Championships in Philadelphia, losing in the first round.
 Following this loss, she headed to Georgia to play the under-18 USTA National Open in Stone Mountain, losing in the quarterfinals.
 Grace rebounded, winning two titles back to back, the National Claycourt Championships in Plantation, Florida and the National Hardcourt Championships in Peachtree City, Georgia.
 These were the last tournaments Grace won that year.
 From August to December, she played five under-18 tournaments, two under-16 tournaments and one under-14 event, her best result being a quarterfinals appearance at the Dunlop Orange Bowl.